 Native: Mediterranean.
 Asia Minor.

-Growing Region: Zones 6 to 8.
+Growing Region: Zones 4 to 8; H6.

-It is best to grow Hyacinth from bulbs, the depth that they are sown depends on the soil type, plant them about 13 cm deep in light soil and 7 cm deep in heavier soils,
+It is best to grow Hyacinth from bulbs.
+The depth that they are sown depends on the soil type.
+Plant them about 13 cm deep (4 inches) in light soil, and 7 cm (2 inches) deep in heavier soils,

-It is quite difficult to grow Hyacinthus plants from seeds. if you plan to then sow seeds into flats at a depth of about 12mm.
+It is quite difficult to grow Hyacinthus plants from seeds.
+If you plan to, then sow seeds into flats at a depth of about 12 mm (1/2 inch).
 Bury the flat into a shady part of the garden and cover with glass.

 Hyacinth typically have a good flowering life span of about 4 years.
-If you require more Hyacinthus plants then it is probably best to grow them from bulbs bought from a garden center.
+If you require more Hyacinthus plants, then it is probably best to grow them from bulbs bought from a garden center or to plant offsets.